Recoskie/JDasm/docs/Basics.md

 <br />

-As such is how a bit map picture works and is read <a href="https://en.wikipedia.org/wiki/BMP_file_format#:~:text=The%20BMP%20file%20format%2C%20also,and%20OS%2F2%20operating%20systems" target="_blank">Bit Map picture format.</a>
+As such is how a bit map pictures work and are read <a href="https://en.wikipedia.org/wiki/BMP_file_format#:~:text=The%20BMP%20file%20format%2C%20also,and%20OS%2F2%20operating%20systems" target="_blank">Bit Map picture format.</a>

 <br />